High-intensity interval training, also known as HIIT, has been all the rage the last few years.

 “Your muscles will adapt to create a more lean and toned physique.
 Along with that, it is very likely that you will see an increase in energy each day, even though you’ll probably have more muscle soreness (DOMS) than before beginning.”

-To recap, a little soreness for the few couple of weeks is to be expected.
+To recap, a little soreness for the few couple of weeks to 1 month of HIIT is to be expected.
 Take care of yourself and avoid overexerting yourself too much.

 It does get easier as long as you stick with it.